 Description of Business

 Petrolympic is incorporated under the Business Corporations Act (Ontario).
-The Company is an exploration stage company and it has not yet determined whether its properties contain reserves that are economically recoverable.
-The business of exploring for petroleum and natural gas involves a high degree of risk and there can be no assurance that current exploration programs will result in profitable petroleum and natural gas operations.
+The Company is primarily engaged in petroleum and natural gas exploration and development activities.
+It has not yet determined whether its properties contain reserves that are economically recoverable.